YSayaovong/Barrier-Assembly-Drawing/README.md

 ## Files

-- `Barrier Assy Drawing.png` - The image file containing the mechanical drawing.
+- `Barrier Assy Drawing.pdf` - The image file containing the mechanical drawing.

 ## How to Use